top of page

 Welcome to the project page for Our Storied Path.
 As a 2025-2026 Engaging Artists in Communities project, this work aims to connect young learners’ thoughts and feelings about how to imagine active transportation for the Tomsett neighbourhood and community.
 The project will engage City of Richmond Transportation Engineering and Parks Services.
 Students will engage in multiple artistic mediums and activities, including neighbourhood walks, storytelling and ceramic art making projects.

 The project began in September 2025 and will culminate in June 2026 with a legacy artwork informed by students.
 A school-wide celebratory gathering will share the project with the wider community.
-Please check back here for weekly updates on the project.
+Please check back here for updates on the project.

 IMG_3642 2.heic